celineli99/celineli99.github.io/_posts/2021-04-18-Remake-of-blog.md

 layout: post
 title: Goodbye Wordpress - Hello Jekyll!
 date: 2021-04-18
+categories:
+    - web dev
+    - personal
 ---
-DRAFT

 I started using Wordpress when setting up my personal blog back in summer 2017.
 But increasingly, I wanted a change.
 This is why I moved to another solution, a personal website built via a static site generator and hosted with Github Pages.
 In this post, I want to explain in very simple and non-techy terms how I set up this new personal website and why I chose to do so.
-This is mainly for my personal reference, so I don't forget what I've learnt.
+I mainly do this for personal reference, so I don't forget what I learnt in the process, but it may be also of interest to some readers.

 ## The Big Picture

 It's always good to begin with the end in mind.
 What is my goal?
 What am I trying to achieve with my website?
 And how "techy" do I want to go?

 My website should be my bundled web presence.
-That is, a place to share information for the outside world.
+That is, a place for me to share thoughts and information with the outside world.
 It should be:
 - minimalistic
 - inexpensive
 - content-focused